openstack/heat-specs/specs/liberty/multi-region-test.rst

 Alternatives
 ------------

-In case it turns out to be impossible to create an multinode test setup with multiple regions in the openstack infrastructure, this scenario test could also be added as a local-only test which is not ran at the gate.
+In case it turns out to be impossible to create a multinode test setup with multiple regions in the openstack infrastructure, this scenario test could also be added as a local-only test which is not ran at the gate.